armstrong0/Kiaser_board/README.md

 magick Kaiser_board.jpg -crop 2x1@ +repage %02d.jpg

+I then used gimp with pixels/inch set to 100 to print the two pieces.

 The template is 17 inches long!

 Feel free to use and or modify this...